 Proposed easement: To convey stormwater in gross.
-This is for the existing underground
+This is for the existing underground pipes from the end of Beatty Street.

-Proposed easement: For the existing underground ocean outfall pipeline from the end of
+Proposed easement: For the existing underground ocean outfall pipeline from the end of Jellicoe Street.

-Jellicoe Street.

 Services: There are existing underground pipes from the end of Halsey Street.